If you need to “hide” some private photos on your iPhone, Safe Pixel will be the suggestion for you.

-The images you select will go straight to Safe Pixel and you can delete the original image in Photos app if you want.
+The images you select will go straight to Safe Pixel, and you can delete the original image in the Photos app if you want.

-If you want to organize your private photos into a folder for easy management, click Add Folder and name the folder, then select the image you want.
+If you want to organize your private photos into a folder for easy management, click Add Folder, name the folder, and select the image you want.
 Of course, after adding to the Safe Pixel, you should delete the image in the root directory.

 When opening an image in Safe Pixel, you will be given 03 options to manipulate.
 Including options to send photos to other Safe Pixel users, delete and share.
 If you want to send the image to another user, click the purple brick icon.